 - Oct.
-30th, Senior year: Nominated students who wish to apply for distinction must draft a proposal and choose an adviser by the end of October of the fall semester of their senior year.
-Along with their adviser and the department chair, students may choose a faculty member from outside the Norwegian department to serve on their distinction committee, depending on the topic.
+10th, Senior year: Nominated students who wish to apply for distinction must draft a proposal and choose an advisor by this date.
+Along with their advis0r and the department chair, students may choose a faculty member from outside the Norwegian department to serve on their distinction committee, depending on the topic.
 The proposal should consist of a 1 page double spaced overview of their topic, explaining how this project is expanded or revised (if applicable) and who will be acting as their advisor.
 If the student opts to do the distinction in Norwegian, this should be completed in Norwegian, and likewise for English.

 - January, Senior year: Students should set up 2-3 meetings with their advisor during the fall semester and/or interim to discuss the development of the project, and to receive feedback on their projects.

-- March 10th, Senior year: Students must have a draft of their distinction project by mid-March of their senior year.
+- February 28th: Students must submit a draft of their distinction project by this date of their senior year.
 This draft will be circulated for comment by members of the department and the outside member of the committee.

-- March 30th, Senior year: Based on the comments received, students will then make any revisions necessary, and submit a final draft by the end of March.
+- April 10th, Senior year: Based on the comments received, students will then make any revisions necessary, and submit a final draft by this date.

 - April 15th, Senior year: The distinction committee (consisting of all Norwegian Department faculty members plus the outside member) will vote on whether or not distinction should be awarded.
 Students will be notified by the end of April, and names of students earning distinction in Norwegian will be forwarded to the registrar’s office by the end of April.